 Padmasree Warrior is an Indian-American businesswoman and technology executive.
 She is known for her leadership roles in technology firms like Cisco where she served as the CTO for seven years, and at Motorola where she was the CTO for five years.
 She also served as the CEO of NIO USA, an electric car maker.
 Currently, she is the founder and CEO of Fable, a curated reading platform focused on mental wellness.
 She also serves on the board of directors of Microsoft and Spotify.

 Zhenan Bao , is the K. K. Lee Professor of Chemical Engineering at Stanford University, with courtesy appointments in Chemistry and Material Science and Engineering.
-She has served the Department Chair of Chemical Engineering since 2018.
-She is known for her work on organic field-effect transistors and organic semiconductors, for applications including flexible electronics.
+She has served as the Department Chair of Chemical Engineering from 2018-2022.
+She is known for her work on organic field-effect transistors and organic semiconductors, for applications including flexible electronics and electronic skin.

 Yamuna Krishnan is a professor at the Department of Chemistry, University of Chicago, where she has worked since August 2014.
 She was born to P.T.
 Krishnan and Mini in Parappanangadi, in the Malappuram district of Kerala, India.
 She was earlier a Reader in National Centre for Biological Sciences, Tata Institute of Fundamental Research, Bangalore, India.
 Krishnan won the Shanti Swarup Bhatnagar Prize for science and technology, the highest science award in India in the year 2013 in the Chemical Science category.